michelin/kafkactl/README.md

   configuration.
 - `spec.kafkaUser` is the Kafka principal.
 It should refer to an Account ID.
 It will be used to create ACLs on this service account.
 - `spec.protectionEnabled` is a boolean defining if the namespace is protected.
 Protected namespaces are not able to grant public ACL or to grant ACL to public namespaces.
 Only protected namespaces can consume or produce records in protected namespaces resources.
 The field is optional and by default, the namespace is public.
 - `spec.connectClusters` is a list of Kafka Connect clusters.
 It should refer to a Kafka Connect cluster declared in the Ns4Kafka configuration.
 - `spec.topicValidator` is a list of constraints for topics.
 - `spec.connectValidator` is a list of constraints for connectors.

+A `validationConstraints` field can be made optional by setting the `optional` attribute to `true`.
+If the field is present, it will be validated; otherwise, it can be omitted without causing an error.

 #### ACL Owner